dmastylo/RPI-Class2Go/README.md

     publish a problem set.

 * *Video and Problem Set Management*.
-Professors (and TA's) can upload assets to S3; videos are then uploaded to to YouTube.
+Professors (and TA's) can upload assets to S3; videos are then uploaded to YouTube.
-    We have a simple video player, navigable

 * *Frame Extraction*.
-We have a tool for extracting frames from a video (using ```ffmpeg```) differencing them to find key frames, and then using as an index to the video.
+We have a tool for extracting frames from a video (using ```ffmpeg```) differencing them to find key frames, and then using thumbnails of these frames as an index to the video.
 We call it the Kelvinator because it was written by Kelvin.

 * *Exercises*.
 We support two kinds of exercises: formative (for learning) and summative (for assessment, like quizzes and tests).
+Students can attempt each problem as many times as they want without penalty in formative problem sets, but may be penalized for multiple submissions in summative sets.
+In both types of problem sets, feedback is immediately so students can learn along the way.

 Leveraging Others